thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

   </tbody>
 </table>

-In this case following messages are valid:
+In this case the following messages are valid:

 Example 1: